SyncfusionExamples/PDF-Examples/Annotation/Add-a-popup-annotation-to-an-existing-PDF-document/.NET/Add-a-popup-annotation-to-an-existing-PDF-document/README.md

 For a complete working example, visit the [GitHub repository](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-popup-annotation-to-an-existing-PDF-document/.NET).

-To learn more about the extensive features of the Syncfusion PDF library, click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the annotation can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-annotations) section.